kristopolous/syfin/deck.md

 ---

-## Let's make money from this!
+## Let's make some money

 Elderly have all the assets.

 <img src="wealth.jpeg" />

-They would reverse their age at any price.
+They will pay anything for age reversal.

 ---